huggingface/blog/intel.md

 inc_model.model.save_pretrained(model_dir)
 ```

-Once we’ve created a new model [repository](https://huggingface.co/juliensimon/distilbert-amazon-shoe-reviews-quantized) on the Hugging Face hub and pushed the model to it, we can load the model again in the usual way and work with it.
+Once we’ve created a new model [repository](https://huggingface.co/juliensimon/distilbert-amazon-shoe-reviews-quantized) on the Hugging Face hub and pushed the model to it, we can load the model in the usual way and work with it.

 ```
 from optimum.intel.neural_compressor.quantization import IncQuantizedModelForSequenceClassification